 When It’s the Leader’s Turn to Be Reviewed

-A nonprofit executive director’s performance review is about more than just how well she/he is doing the job.
-For the chief executive it is about leadership, professional development, sharing accomplishments (personal and organizational), receiving feedback, and goal setting.
+A nonprofit executive director’s performance review is about more than how well they do their job.
+For the chief executive, it is about leadership, professional development, sharing accomplishments (personal and organizational), receiving feedback, and goal setting.
 For the board, the chief executive’s performance evaluation is about leadership, fiduciary responsibility, being a responsible employer, goal setting and achievement, and success – success for the organization and the individual. (more…)

 Old Year New Year: Permission to Dream

-Sometimes when working on a strategic planning project with a client, they have difficulty keeping their eyes on the future.
-While all that has led up to strategic planning is formative, depending on the situation, it can serve to propel the organization forward, or it can impede its movement. (more…)
+Sometimes when working on a strategic planning project with a client, they have difficulty focusing on the future.
+While all that has led to strategic planning is formative, depending on the situation, it can propel the organization forward or impede its movement. (more…)

 Why It’s Important to Pause